 To positively support aspects of Waldorf education in the schools and to maintain a high standard of education at every level, in the spirit of the pedagogy inspired by the insights of Rudolf Steiner .

-There are 17 Waldorf schools in the country of which five include a high school component.
-Two of the schools provide education for children with special needs.
+There are 16 Waldorf schools in the country of which five include a high school component.
+One school provides education for children with special needs.
 The schools reflect a wide range of cultural groups.

 The basis of the Waldorf curriculum is the developing human being and the aim is to prepare children for life.
 We believe that Waldorf Education has the power to awaken in growing human beings.